codecowboydotio/codecowboy/content/development/svelte.md

 The tool handles the rest – parsing responses, formatting JSON, showing loading states, and displaying errors clearly.

+Here I am using httpbin.org but any website will work.

 ![UI](/images/svelte-1.jpg)

+The spinner in action!!!

 ![spinner](/images/svelte-2.jpg)

+The response being shown inside the pop up window.
+This means you can easily copy the response and evaluate it.

 ![response](/images/svelte-3.jpg)